• Skip to primary navigation

 • Place the oats in a blender.
 Pulse a few times until the oats become a rough flour-like consistency.

 • Place 1 tsp butter in a large skillet and melt over medium heat.
-Pour the batter into small pancakes in the skillet.
+Pour the batter into pancakes in the skillet.
 Note that the batter and pancakes will be relatively thin – that’s normal for this recipe.
 Cook for approximately 2 minutes, then flip and continue cooking an additional minute.

 • Remove the cooked pancakes with a spatula and set aside on a plate.
 Prepare the skillet for the second batch by heating with another 1 tsp butter.
 Repeat the process with the remaining batter until all pancakes are cooked.
 Enjoy your pancakes with the apple topping below, pure maple syrup, or any preferred topping.